 Sign all posts with your first and last name.

-Do not post commercial messages.
+Do not post commercial messages or advertisements.
 Whether something is "commercial" can be a judgment call and the moderator will make that judgment as fairly as possible.
 Here are some examples to illustrate what's allowed and what's not:

 A post about your teenager looking for babysitting jobs in the neighborhood is fine.
-A post seeking clients for your daughter's nanny referral service is not.
+A post seeking clients for your brother's nanny referral service company is not.

 A post seeking a buyer for a piece of unwanted furniture or publicizing a yard sale is fine.
 A post advertising an estate auction or your sister's antique business is not.

 A post advertising your child's school music event is fine.
-A post promoting your child's DJ business or recording studio is not.
+A post promoting your wife's DJ business or recording studio is not.

 A post seeking additional neighborhood clients for your housekeeper/nanny is fine.
 A post advertising a commercial cleaning service is not.

 Do not make multiple postings for the same reason or event.
-Exception: Two postings are allowed to publicize upcoming events (e.g., one posting well in advance and a second posting the day before the event).
+Exception: Two postings are allowed to publicize upcoming events (e.g., one posting well in advance and a second posting a day or two before the event).